SayWut/nodejs-pokedex-backend/README.md

 This project is a pokedex REST API.

+### Technologies

+- REST API - Created with NodeJs and ExpressJS
+- DB - The data is stored with MongoDB
-The project created with NodeJS, ExpressJS, and was implemented based on the clean architecture model.
+- Architecture - Based on the clean architecture model

 The api has 2 entrypoints